-Are you prepared for your teaching job search with an excellent, focused student teacher resume that is targeted to submit for the perfect position?
+Are you prepared for your teaching job search with an excellent, focused student-teacher resume targeted to submit for the perfect position?

-Targeting your teacher resume will mean uncovering relevant teaching skills, experiences, and accomplishments.
+Targeting your teacher’s resume will mean uncovering relevant teaching skills, experiences, and accomplishments.

-Writing a new teacher resume that communicates your value as a beginning teacher will make a dramatic difference in whether you land an interview or not.
+Writing a new teacher resume that communicates your value as a beginning teacher will make a dramatic difference in whether you land an interview.

-Many other practicum students are looking for positions along with seasoned or veteran teachers with anywhere from 5-35 years of experience.
+Many other practicum students are looking for positions with seasoned or veteran teachers with 5-35 years of experience.

 Recommended Reading: